Ebarringer2/OS/README.md

 # OS
+## by Shaunik Musukula, Elliot Barringer, Aayush Sharma

-written operating system in C and ASM languages
+Written operating system (in progress) in C, C++, and ASM